-The good news is that, now I can match a mouthpiece to your horn that will help you play easier in the high range, low range… play more loudly, more softly… gracefully, aggressively – all with a clear articulation and stability that will allow you to play with more confidence than ever before.
+The good news is that, now I can match a mouthpiece to your horn that will help you play easier in the high range, the low range… play more loudly and more softly… gracefully… aggressively…all with a clearer articulation and stability that will allow you to play with more confidence than ever before.
 Plus, I can bias a mouthpiece towards the high range, the low range, loud, soft, lead playing, section playing, whatever you’d like to do with the horn.

 The bad news is that there are limitations to what one can expect just from a mouthpiece.
-A proper mouthpiece matched to your horn will reveal your horn’s inherent characteristics – both positive and negative.
+A proper mouthpiece matched to your horn will reveal your horn’s inherent characteristics – it’s positive traits and it’s limitations.
 Just like people, an instrument has personality traits that are there at birth – some that are loveable and some that aren’t so pleasant.
 An acoustically superior – and matched – mouthpiece allows you to identify what your horn is especially good at, as well as its challenges.
 I like to find a mouthpiece that fits a horn and then use that horn only for what it is best at…symphony work, solos, chamber music, jazz, baroque, etc. Of course, you can use one horn for every occasion, but it is a rare horn that wants to do it all.
 If you find one of them, keep it!

 As you can see in the above graphic, I’ve designed the mouthpiece so that I can isolate and adjust various dimensions, i.e., rim size and shape, cup shape and depth, throat size, cup weight and backbore resistance.
 Without the ability to adjust these dimensions independently, you limit your capabilities to control a mouthpiece.